Samuel J. Beck: Early life

-Beck was born in Alsace-Lorraine on April 22, 1835 to John Baptist Beck Sr. and Marguerithe Beck, and about 1838 the family emigrated to the United States.
+Beck was born in Alsace-Lorraine (then part of German Empire, today it is a part of France) on April 22, 1835, to John Baptist Beck Sr. and Marguerithe Beck, and about 1838 the family emigrated to the United States.

 In 1849 the young Beck "fought his way into Montana," to an area that is now the city of Bozeman.
-As a wounded veteran of "Many conflicts with the Sioux Indians" in Oregon and Montana, he drew a survivor's pension for fourteen years.
+As a wounded veteran of conflicts with the Sioux in Oregon and Montana, he drew a survivor's pension for fourteen years.
 He was graduated from F.T.
 Kefnper's Collegiate School in Booneville, Missouri, in 1853 and then studied at the Massachusetts Institute of Technology, where he earned a degree as a metallurgist in 1870.
 He also became a lawyer that year.

 He visited Los Angeles in 1869 at the behest of the W.H.
 Workman family and bought a vineyard on San Pedro Street, then moved to the city in 1876.
 He and Workman had been classmates in Booneville.